MindMeltMax/Stardew-Valley-Mods/Glow Buff/docs/author-documentation.md

 | `Description` | The translated description of the buff as it will appear in the buffs display. |
 | `HoverText` | The text to display in an item's hover box, by default this would be "+{{radius}} {{DisplayName}}" |

+(Keys containing a slash can use either of the provided values)

 ## Notes

 ### Compatibility

-No known incompatibilities as of yet
+**2.1.0:** No known incompatibilities as of yet
+**2.0.0:** Incompatible with SpaceCore due to issue's with custom fields loading

 ### Textures